 Maintain documentation that relocations are being carried out in conformance with the regulations.
-All documentation for each relocation should be copied and sent to DED for the permanent file.

-As early as feasible in the acquisition/relocation process, the grantee should identify individuals or businesses to be relocated and determine if the transaction is voluntary or involuntary.
+As early as feasible in the acquisition/relocation process, the grantee should identify individuals or businesses to be relocated.
 A person scheduled to be displaced is to be furnished with a written general description of the relocation program.
-The notice must at least inform the individual of the potential for displacement and describe the eligibility and payment procedures.
-It also must specify that the individual cannot be required to move without a 90-day advance written notice.
+The notice must at least inform the individual of the potential of displacement and describe the eligibility and payment procedures.
+It also must specify that the individual cannot be required to move without a 90-day's advance written notice.
 Other items should also be included.

 The grantee must maintain a separate case file on each displaced family or business for three years after project completion or after receipt of final relocation payment, whichever is later.
-All documents pertaining to displacement must be retained in the case files of the Grantee and copies mailed to DED for the permanent file.
-The Relocation File Checklist (Attachment 1) identifies all documents to be maintained and copied.
+All documents pertaining to displacement must be retained in the case files.
+The Relocation File Checklist (Attachment 1) identifies all documents to be maintained.

-- Incomplete records.

-- Failure to maintain for three years.
+- Incomplete records. - Failure to maintain for three years.

-- Documents not copied and sent to DED

-- Relocation File Checklist (Attachment 1) - Check with DED for additional information for business relocation.
+- Relocation File Checklist (Attachment 1) - Check with the Department for additional information for business relocation.